ApryseSDK/pdftron-flutter/README.md

 ## API
 APIs are available on the [API page](API.md).

+You can also add an API by following the instructions on the [Add an API page for Android](https://www.pdftron.com/documentation/android/get-started/flutter/add-an-api/) or [for iOS](https://www.pdftron.com/documentation/ios/get-started/flutter/add-an-api).

 ## Prerequisites
 - No license key is requird for trial.
 However, a valid commercial license key is required after trial.
 - PDFTron SDK >= 6.9.0